 Kid is a young man with a complicated history.
 He has had issues with police and prison but his willingness to engage in a positive future is inspiring and his wisdom is impressive.

-The Tour de Force cycling event, that offers the opportunity for riders to tackle anything from 2 to all 21 stages of the Tour de France each year, it’s the Trust’s biggest fundraising event.
+The Le Loop (formerly Tour De Force) cycling event, that offers the opportunity for riders to tackle anything from 2 to all 21 stages of the Tour de France each year, it’s the Trust’s biggest fundraising event.

 After a wonderful 2017, we have sold out our first tranche of places for 2018.
 If you want to ride with us in 2018 click ‘find out more’.